qianyizh/ElasticReconstruction/README.txt

 =                       Robust Scene Reconstruction                           =
 ===============================================================================

-LATEST NEWS (7/9/2015):
+LATEST NEWS (7/22/2015):

-1. Executable system available at http://redwood-data.org/indoor/tutorial.html
+1. We have published my fork of PCL.
+It is a development version, for reference only.
+We don't provide any support. https://github.com/qianyizh/StanfordPCL

-2. Latest algorithms in our CVPR 2015 paper "Robust Reconstruction of Indoor Scenes" added to the package.
+2. Executable system available at http://redwood-data.org/indoor/tutorial.html

 3. Lots of useful things - software, data, evaluation tools, beautiful videos and pictures - are on: